-For each network, we fist saved the weight matrix corresponding to the connections between the last hidden layer and the output layer.
-Recall that in our interpretation this weight matrix (readout perceptron) is treated as a set of $D$ linear filters where for each class the linear filter is the corresponding $N$-dimensional vector.
+For each network, we first saved the weight matrix corresponding to the connections between the last hidden layer and the output layer.
+Recall that in our interpretation this weight matrix (i.e., readout perceptron) is treated as a set of $D$ linear filters where for each class the linear filter is the corresponding $N$-dimensional vector.
 Second, for all networks we have also obtained the activations of the last hidden layer for each image in the ILSVRC 2012.
-Recall that these activations are seen as the results of the multi-layer encoding stage of the network.
+Recall that these activations are seen as the results of the multi-layer transformation stage of the network.
 All linear filters and the last hidden layer activations of a particular class were used to calculate the postsynaptic sums.
-The resultant matrix was used as a data sample to estimate parameters of probability density functions, which are involved in calculating the predicted accuracy $\textbf{a}_i$ for that class.
+Note that in cases when it is easier to obtain the statistics in the form of activations of ANN's last layer, they can be used to directly compute the required statistics.
+The resultant matrix was used as a data sample to estimate moments of probability density functions, which are involved in calculating the predicted accuracy $\textbf{a}_i$ for that class.